Added to Saved items

 A frozen shoulder occasionally follows a shoulder injury.
 However, this is not usual and most cases occur for no apparent reason.

-The diagnosis of frozen shoulder is usually made by a doctor's examination.
-You may also have an X-ray or an MRI scan of your shoulder joint.
+The diagnosis of frozen shoulder is usually made by examination.
+It is rare to need an X-ray or an MRI scan of your shoulder joint.
+Occasionally, an ultrasound scan might be used to assess the shoulder joint.

-It is vital to diagnose frozen shoulder correctly from the start, as the treatment options are different for different shoulder conditions.
+It is important to diagnose frozen shoulder correctly from the start, as the treatment options are different for different shoulder conditions.
 Other conditions that mimic frozen shoulder are:

-• Rotator cuff injury: in this condition it is only sore when you do the movements (what doctors call active movement) but not when the doctor moves your arm for you (called passive movements).
+• Rotator cuff injury: in this condition it is only painful when doing the movements (what doctors call active movement) but not when the arm is moved by another person (called passive movements).
 For people with frozen shoulder both active and passive movements are painful.

 • Osteoarthritis of the shoulder.